FredericaWarren/base-wallet-collect/README.md

 Available actions include reading total supply, checking a wallet balance, sending a transfer, approving spending, and calling delegated `transferFrom`.

 Make sure your wallet is connected to Base mainnet before submitting write actions.

+## Deployment

+The app is ready for deployment with GitHub and Vercel.